 In 2016, the Bank of England claimed that up to 15 million jobs in Britain could be at risk in the future thanks to the rise of automation, artificial intelligence, cognitive technology and robots.
 Two of the biggest employment sectors set to be affected include service and administration but it’s not just entry levels jobs that are at risk.
 The Bank of England went on to say managers, directors and senior officials are also in the robot replacement line – roles that are traditionally desk bound in conventional office set ups.

 It’s not a threat employers can ignore, especially since a report by Future Advocacy scolded the Government for failing to prepare for a changing employment environment.
+That change also needs to incorporate office refurbishment plans to facilitate a new way of working.

 Fewer desks and more data points?